What are the duties of a diesel mechanic?

-A. Diesel mechanics inspect, repair, or overhaul large vehicles like buses and trucks, and maintain and repair any type of diesel engine.
-Most will consult with customers about repairs, examine critical parts, and discuss basic care and maintenance of diesel vehicles.
+Diesel mechanics and technicians inspect, repair, or overhaul large vehicles such as buses and trucks, and maintain and repair any type of diesel engine.
+Most will consult with customers about repairs, examine critical parts, perform upkeep on electrical systems and discuss basic care and maintenance of diesel vehicles.

-A. Becoming a diesel mechanic can require academic and hands-on training, through a skilled trades-focused school or apprenticeship program.
+Becoming a diesel mechanic can require academic and hands-on training through a skilled trades-focused school or apprenticeship program.
 Certification from the National Institute for Automotive Service Excellence (ASE) is also standard for those working in the field.

-A. With Penn Foster’s online diesel mechanic classes, you can take the next steps toward working in the field in as little as 7 months.
+With Penn Foster’s online Diesel Mechanic classes, you can take the next steps toward working in the field in as little as 10 months.
 You can learn more by reading the diesel mechanic course outline.

-A. Depending on the area you live in, your experience, and the company you work for, the salary for diesel mechanics can vary.
-However, the average national salary for entry-level jobs in the field is $48,500 per year or $23.32 per hour.¹
+Depending on the area you live in, your experience, and the company you work for, the salary for diesel mechanics within the workforce can vary.
+However, the average national salary for entry-level jobs in the field is $50,200 per year or $24.13 per hour.*

-Q. How Much Does a Diesel Mechanic course cost on average?
+How Much Does a Diesel Mechanic school cost on average?

-A. On average, a diesel mechanic training course can cost anywhere from $1,000 to $5,000² for a certificate program.
-With Penn Foster's affordable tuition, you can pay as little as $49 per month toward the total tuition of $829.³
+On average, a diesel mechanic training course can cost anywhere from $1,000 to $5,000¹ for a certificate program at other schools.
+With Penn Foster's affordable tuition, however, you can pay as little as $49 per month toward the tuition.